Jupyter-contrib/jupyter_nbextensions_configurator/README.md

 The `jupyter_nbextensions_configurator` jupyter server extension provides graphical user interfaces for configuring which nbextensions are enabled (load automatically for every notebook), and display their readme files.
-In addition, for extensions which include an appropriate yaml descripor file (see below), the interface also provides controls to configure the extensions' options.
+In addition, for extensions which include an appropriate yaml descriptor file (see below), the interface also provides controls to configure the extensions' options.